Berry Washington: History

-Washington went uptown and woke up the chief of police, Mr. Stuckey, who sent Washington to the McRae jail at 2:00 AM May 24, 1919.
-There he stayed in jail until the 25th, at 12 o’clock, when a crowd of white men, led by a Baptist minister, removed Washington from the jail.
-To possibly hide their crimes all black residents of Milan were rounded up and ordered out of the town on the night of May 25th.
-At 2:00 AM on May 26th the lynch mob hung him from a post and shot him repeatedly until his body fell in pieces from the post.
+Washington went uptown and woke up the chief of police, Mr. Stuckey, who sent Washington to the McRae jail at 2:00 am May 24, 1919.
+There he stayed in jail until the 25th, at 12 o'clock, when a crowd of white men, led by a Baptist minister, removed Washington from the jail with the support a sympathetic police officer, Deputy Sheriff Dave McRanie.
+To hide their crimes all black residents of Milan were rounded up and ordered out of the town on the night of May 25.
+At 2:00 am on May 26 the lynch mob hanged him from a post and shot him repeatedly until his body fell in pieces from the post.
 White residents rioted in the city, damaging and burning many black homes.
 They threatened black citizens, lest they dare to speak out about the events in public.